'Be anxious for nothing..." ~Philippians 4:6

 "We're taking him to Southern Maryland".

 I followed the ambulance so closely, I have no idea what roads we took to get there.
 When Dad got to the ER, my stress disappeared.
 When I saw my daughter's face, my heart leaped.
 When I saw those IV bags, I knew Dad would be okay.
-Hydrate a person, and they'll have strength to do everything else.
-Fight infection, and a person can function.

 I knew he would be helped and more alert in no time.

-Kristi, one of the nurses in the ER. brought me a large cup of ice water.
+Kristi, one of the nurses in the E.R., brought me a large cup of ice water.
 It was nice that someone thought about, me, too.

 As I watched everyone who laid hands on Dad, I knew they believed there was something they could do.
 Their movements were fluid.
 They were determined.